covscript/online-ide/README.md

 ![](html/wechat.jpg)

+## Insatll Guide
+1. Prepare: debian based linux, apache2 and [csbuild requirements](https://github.com/covscript/csbuild)
+2. Clone this repository into your system, consider using mirrors like https://hub.fastgit.org/
+3. Copy [install.sh](install/install.sh) to some place you like
+4. Modify the `install_home` settings in `install.sh` to where your local repo placed.
+5. Setup crontab to call install script automatically.

 ## Online Interpreter Web API(HTTP POST)
 POST following contents to server, and it will return the contents with stdout:
 ```